HoiJean/djangoforbeginners-book/manuscript/ch3.md

 ## Conclusion

 Congratulations on building and deploying your second Django project!
 This time we used templates, class-based views, explored
 URLConfs more fully, added basic tests, and used Heroku!
 Next up we'll move on to our first database-backed project and see where Django really shines.
-Continue on to **Chapter
-4: Message Board app**.